barryclark/jekyll-now/_posts/2016-8-30-Caffe-Conda.md

 # Build Caffe

-Go to the [https://github.com/BVLC/caffe](https://github.com/BVLC/caffe) and download zip archive.
-Unpack it and enter the caffe-master directory in the terminal window.
+Go to [https://github.com/BVLC/caffe](https://github.com/BVLC/caffe), download zip archive and unpack it.
+Or clone the source code.
+Enter the caffe-master directory in the terminal window.

 ```
 mkdir build